nest/nest-simulator/index.md

 * [Naming convention for variables and parameters](variables_parameters_naming)

-Once your code is in shape, head over to the [workflow manual](development_workflow) to find out how initiate the inclusion by issuing a pull request.
+Once your code is in shape, head over to the [workflow manual](development_workflow) to find out how to initiate the inclusion by issuing a pull request.

 You might also want to consider [becoming a